 Sec.
-15. If a majority of votes cast thereon are in favor of the amendments set out in Sections 1 and 2 of this act, the State Board of Elections shall certify the amendments to the Secretary of State, who shall enroll the amendments so certified among the permanent records of his office, and the amendments shall become effective upon such certification, except that:
+14. If a majority of votes cast thereon are in favor of the amendments set out in Sections 1 and 2 of this act, the State Board of Elections shall certify the amendments to the Secretary of State, who shall enroll the amendments so certified among the permanent records of his office, and the amendments become effective upon such certification, except that:

-- (1) Such amendments do not affect the manner of filling vacancies of the Superintendent of Public Instruction for the term that commenced January 1, 1989; - (2) The term of office of the Superintendent of Public Instruction for the term that commenced January 1, 1989, is extended until March 31, 1993, and he shall continue to serve as a member of the Council of State until March 31, 1993; and - (3) The term of office of all members of the State Board of Education who were appointed or elected prior to March 31, 1993, and the terms of the Lieutenant Governor and State Treasurer on the State Board of Education shall expire on March 31, 1993.
+- (1) Such amendments do not affect the manner of filling vacancies of the Superintendent of Public Instruction for the term that commenced January 1, 1989; - (2) The term of office of the Superintendent of Public Instruction for the term that commenced January 1, 1989, is extended until March 31, 1993, and he shall continue to serve on the Council of State until that date; and - (3) The term of office of all members of the State Board of Education who were appointed or elected to the State Board of Education prior to March 31, 1993, and the terms of the Lieutenant Governor and the Treasurer on the State Board of Education, shall expire on March 31, 1993.

 Sec.
-16. Sections 3 through 13 of this act shall become effective only if the Constitutional amendments set out in Sections 1 and 2 of this act are approved by the voters.
-If the Constitutional amendments are approved by the voters, Sections 3 through 13 of this act shall become effective March 31, 1993.
-Sections 14 and 15 of this act are effective upon ratification.
+15. Sections 3 through 12 of this act become effective only if the constitutional amendments set out in Sections 1 and 2 of this act are approved by the voters.
+If the constitutional amendments are approved by the voters, sections 3 through 12 of this act shall become effective March 31, 1993: Provided, however, the Senate and the House of Representatives may elect members to the State Board of Education in accordance with G.S.
+115C-10, prior to March 31, 1993, for terms of office beginning April 1, 1993.

 Sec.
-17. This act is effective upon ratification.
+16. This act is effective upon ratification.